trinhgiahuy/comp.ce.100-rust-exercise-guide/src/3_exercise-guide/1_register-access.md

 #define A_BIT 0b00000001
 ```

-And finally, you might set the value in the register by first de-referencing, and then using a bitwise OR to set the particular bit:
+And finally, you might set the value in the register by first looking up the pointer with `*`, and then using a bitwise OR to set the particular bit:

 ```c
 *ADDRESS |= A_BIT;